Contrasting Getinge (GNGBY) & Its Competitors

-Getinge (OTCMKTS: GNGBY) is one of 65 public companies in the “Electromedical equipment” industry, but how does it weigh in compared to its peers?
-We will compare Getinge to related companies based on the strength of its risk, analyst recommendations, institutional ownership, valuation, profitability, dividends and earnings.
+Getinge (OTCMKTS: GNGBY) is one of 65 publicly-traded companies in the “Electromedical equipment” industry, but how does it compare to its peers?
+We will compare Getinge to related businesses based on the strength of its dividends, valuation, risk, analyst recommendations, institutional ownership, earnings and profitability.

+0.0% of Getinge shares are owned by institutional investors.
+Comparatively, 46.2% of shares of all “Electromedical equipment” companies are owned by institutional investors.
+12.9% of shares of all “Electromedical equipment” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 This table compares Getinge and its peers’ net margins, return on equity and return on assets.